microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

   - Navigate to `samples/csharp_dotnetcore/48.customQABot-all-features` folder
   - Select `CustomQABotAllFeatures.csproj` file
   - Press `F5` to run the project
+- Connect to the bot using Bot Framework Emulator
+  1) Launch Bot Framework Emulator
+  2) File -> Open Bot
+  3) Enter a Bot URL of `http://localhost:3978/api/messages`

 # Try Active Learning
-- Once your Custom question answering feature in Language Service is up and you have published the sample KB, try the following queries to trigger the Train API on the bot.
-- Sample queries:
+- Try the following queries:
   1) Surface
   2) Features
-- You can observe that, Multiple answers are returned with high score.
+- In Language Studio, click on inspect to see closeness in scores of returned answers.
+- In [Bot Framework Emulator](https://github.com/Microsoft/BotFramework-Emulator/releases), a card is generated with suggestions shown.
+  - Clicking an option would send a [feedback record](https://docs.microsoft.com/en-us/rest/api/cognitiveservices/questionanswering/question-answering-projects/add-feedback) which would show as suggestion under `Review suggestions` in [Language Studio](https://language.cognitive.azure.com/).
+  - `DefaultCardTitle`, `DefaultCardNoMatchText` and `DefaultCardNoMatchResponse` in the card could be changed from [RootDialog.cs](Dialog/RootDialog.cs).

 # Try Multi-turn prompt
-- Once your Custom question answering feature in Language Service is up and you have published the sample KB, try the following queries to trigger the Train API on the bot.
-- Sample queries:
+- Try the following queries:
   1) Accessibility
   2) Options
-- You can notice a prompt, included as part of answer to query.
+- You will notice that multi-turn prompts associated with the question are also returned with response.

 # Try Precise Answering
-- Make sure `EnablePreciseAnswer` is set to true in [appsettings.json](appsettings.json).
-- Sample queries:
+- Try the following queries:
   1) Accessibility
   2) Register
 - You can notice a short answer returned along with a long answer.
+- If testing in [Language Studio](https://language.cognitive.azure.com/), you might have to check `Include short answer response` at the top.
+- You can disable precise answering by setting `EnablePreciseAnswer` to false in [appsettings.json](appsettings.json).
 - You can set `DisplayPreciseAnswerOnly` in [appsettings.json](appsettings.json) to true to display just precise answers in the response.

 # Query unstructured content
-- Once your Custom question answering feature in Language Service is up and you have published the sample KB, try the following queries to trigger the Train API on the bot.
-- Make sure `IncludeUnstructuredSources` is set to true in [RootDialog.cs](Dialog/RootDialog.cs).
+- Go to your project in [Language Studio](https://language.cognitive.azure.com/) -> In `Manage sources` click on `+ Add source`
+- Click on `URLs` and add [this](https://www.microsoft.com/en-us/microsoft-365/blog/2022/01/27/from-empowering-frontline-workers-to-accessibility-improvements-heres-whats-new-in-microsoft-365/) link by classifying it as **unstructured** under `Classify file structure`.
 - Sample queries:
   1) Frontline workers
   2) Hybrid work solutions
 - You can observe that, answers are returned with high score.
+- You can set `IncludeUnstructuredSources` to false in [RootDialog.cs](Dialog/RootDialog.cs) to prevent querying unstructured sources.

-##### Microsoft Teams channel group chat fix
+# Microsoft Teams channel group chat fix
 - Goto `Bot/QnABot.cs`
 - Add References
     ~~~